angrykoala/node-wizardry-book/projects/chat-app-with-websockets.md

 * Improve the webpage adding some css styles.
 * Add users to the server and one-to-one messages.
 * Build and android client app, this can be done with any websockets or socket.io implementation in Java

+> This project was based on _socket.io_ chat tutorial